pmav/micromonitor/README.md

 ### Commands

-List of used commands, your OS must support this tools in order to echo-monitor to work.
+List of used commands, your OS must support this tools in order to micromonitor to work.

 Info: